Listen audio version

 - VAT has the mechanism of Input Tax credit.
 CST does not have any methods of Input Tax Credit.

-- VAT does not or has less chances of tax evasion or double taxation.
-CST is fraught with problems on tax evasion and double taxation.
+- VAT does not or has fewer chances of tax evasion or double taxation.
+CST is fraught with problems with tax evasion and double taxation.